Decompositions into a direct sum of projective and stable submodules: Examples where the Decomposition Fails

 {Below we give examples of right hereditary but not right perfect rings mentioned in Theorem~\ref{theorem:hereditary-not-right-perfect-or-left-coherent}.}

-\begin{example}{(i) The ring $\Z$ of integers is a hereditary Noetherian commutative domain which is not a perfect ring. (see \cite[Theorem 23.24]{Lam:AFirstCourseInNoncommutativeRings}).
-The $\Z$-module is torsionless but not projective, as is well-known in the theory of abelian groups (see \cite[Example 2.8]{Lam:LecturesOnModulesAndRings}). \\ (ii) If $R$ is a right perfect ring in which principal right ideals are projective, then $R$ is a semiprimary ring and principal left ideals of $R$ are projective by \cite[Corollary 2]{Small:SemihereditaryRings}; in addition, a right hereditary right perfect ring is also left hereditary.
+\begin{example}{(i) The ring $\Z$ of integers is a hereditary Noetherian commutative domain and by~\cite[Theorem 23.24]{Lam:AFirstCourseInNoncommutativeRingsSecondEdition}, it is not a perfect ring.
+The $\Z$-module $ M= \prod\limits_{i=1}^{\infty}\Z $ is obviously torsionless.
+But, as is well-known, it is not projective (see, e.g., \cite[Example 2.8]{Lam:LecturesOnModulesAndRings}). \\ (ii) A right hereditary right perfect ring is also left hereditary~\cite[Corollary 2]{Small:SemihereditaryRings}.
+Hence, a right hereditary ring that is not left hereditary is not right perfect.
+For example, the triangular ring $R=\left[